 "Inspired by Lincoln's work for justice, peace and equality, 'The Lincoln Legacy Project' investigates moments in our nation's history where we have failed to live up to our ideals, and provides a platform for dialogue to address steps toward improvement and reconciliation," said Paul Tetreault, Ford's Theatre Society director in a statement.
 "We hope that, in even a small way, this year's production of The Laramie Project might broaden our perspectives and open our eyes to how hate — in all its forms — weakens our society."

+In addition to The Laramie Project, Ford's will present four free Monday night panel discussions including a conversation with Shepard's mother, Judy Shepard, and two staged readings of The Laramie Project: 10 Years Later, an epilogue exploring what life in Laramie tells us about life in America ten years later.
+A complete programming schedule will be announced in September 2013.
 Additionally, the Ford's Theatre Society’s 2013-14 season includes Charles Dickens' A Christmas Carol, adapted by Michael Wilson and directed by Michael Baron with Edward Gero as Scrooge (Nov.
 21, 2013-Jan.
-1, 2014); Jeanine Tesori and Brian Crawley's Violet, based on "The Ugliest Pilgrim" by Doris Betts and directed and choreographed by Tony nominee Jeff Calhoun (Newsies) with music direction by Jay Crowder (Jan.
+1, 2014); Jeanine Tesori and Brian Crawley's Violet, based on "The Ugliest Pilgrim" by Doris Betts and directed and choreographed by Tony nominee Jeff Calhoun ( Newsies) with music direction by Jay Crowder (Jan.
 24-Feb.
 23, 2014); and The 25th Annual Putnam County Spelling Bee, directed by Peter Flynn and choreographed by Michael Bobbitt with music direction by Christopher Youstra (March 14-May 17, 2014).

 For more information and tickets, visit FordsTheatre.org.